Gary’s Tea: Did Cynthia Bailey Get Fired From Real Housewives Of Atlanta? [WATCH] - News Break

 Gary’s Tea: Did Cynthia Bailey Get Fired From Real Housewives Of Atlanta?
 [WATCH]

+LISTEN LIVE.
 LIKE US ON FACEBOOK.
-FOLLOW US ON TWITTER AND INSTAGRAM.
-SUBSCRIBE ON YOUTUBE.
+FOLLOW US ON TWITTER.
 Yesterday Trick Daddy got attacked by the BeyHive because of his opinion on Beyonce’s singing and Jay-Z’s status in New York.
 Since the leak of the Clubhouse conversation, Trick Daddy’s restaurant even has been compromised.
 Due to the backlash, his Miami restaurant also has been getting attacked by the BeyHive.
-There are also rumors that Cynthia Bailey may not be returning to Real Housewives of Atlanta and Gary has the tea.wzakcleveland.com
+There are also rumors that Cynthia Bailey may not be returning to Real Housewives of Atlanta and Gary has the tea.rnbcincy.com